-When Fire Needs Focus: Apostolic Wisdom for Gifted Believers
+When Fire Needs Focus: Wisdom for Gifted Believers

-The Corinthian church overflowed with spiritual gifts but lacked wisdom.
-Paul's response was not to quench the fire but to focus it.
-What gifted believers can learn from his counsel.
+Spiritual gifts without wisdom can cause chaos.
+Paul told the Corinthians not to quench the fire but to focus it.
+What gifted believers can learn today.

 The Corinthian church was not lacking in spiritual gifts.
 If anything, they were overflowing.
 Tongues, prophecy, healing, discernment, it was all there, and loud.
 Yet Paul writes, "Now about spiritual gifts, brothers and sisters, I do not want you to be ignorant."